ValGRY/Data-Science-Projects/Ukraine - russia war (Sentiment project)/README.md

 2. Getting polarity
 3. Computing negative and positive analysis
 4. Sentiment Plot

 ![4](https://user-images.githubusercontent.com/98930412/171252842-534743fd-4443-469d-ac41-8101750aba9a.png)

-## Takeaways from this Ukrain - russia war tweets sentiment analysis
+## Takeaways from this Ukraine - russia war tweets sentiment analysis
 Ukraine russia war is the biggest war that is taking place in the center of Europe after WW2.
 With the internet working all over the world, media streaming the news right from the war zone, it was important to discover what kind of reaction are we seeing from the public all over the world.
 We found out that english speaking people ( in particular in the US) are the most engaged in this conversation.
 Because of the extraordinary bravery of Ukrainian people we see a lot of positive comments on twitter about the war, but as expected during the war - the leading is a negative sentiment in the conversation.